aiven/devportal/docs/products/mysql/howto/enable-slow-queries.rst

 .. warning::

-    Since the output of the slow query log is written to the mysql.slow_log table on a particular server (of the service or its replica), the slow query logging is not supported on read-only replicas, which don't allow any writes.
+    Since the output of the slow query log is written to the "mysql.slow_log" table on a particular server (of the service or its replica), the slow query logging is not supported on read-only replicas, which don't allow any writes.